popoolasubomi/Squarker/README.md

 * Users can Sign Up / Login / Logout
 * Users can View their profiles along with that of their friends
 * Users can upload their achievements to a general page
-* Users can keep track of the number of squats performed
+* Users can automatically keep track of the number of squats performed
 * Users can view statistics of how much times they squat in a day and track progress
 * Users can share results via Facebook, Instagram.